umedith/Instaclone/Readme.md

 As a user can do the following:

-Sign in to the application to start using
+- Sign in to the application to start using it,
-Upload pictures to the application.
+- Upload pictures to the application.
 View their profiles containing all their pictures
 A user can Follow other users and see their the users timeline.
 Like a picture and leave a comment on it.